Architecture

 Workflow backends execute workflow definitions:

-Workflow providers identify where the workflow comes from:
+Workflow providers identify where the implementation comes from:

 Bash workflows are direct and transparent.
-Snakemake, Nextflow, and Cromwell can provide backend-managed orchestration for CBIcall-native workflows when those workflows produce the CBIcall output contract.
-External nf-core workflows are also launched through the Nextflow backend, but their test data, containers, and references are managed by nf-core/Nextflow rather than by the CBIcall resource bundle.
+Snakemake, Nextflow, and Cromwell can provide backend-managed orchestration for CBIcall-native implementations when those implementations produce the CBIcall output contract.
+External nf-core provider entries are also launched through the Nextflow backend, but their test data, containers, and references are managed by nf-core/Nextflow rather than by the CBIcall resource bundle.

 Runtime profiles